log1cs/Unlock845/README.md

 * G710N30g / 30d (it's NULM when you crossflashed it with AWM/EM firmware in G7 Korean's model, and vice versa)
 * G710EMW30e (I need tester on this so yeah.)

+Planning to support Android 9 or 8 either.
+But i'll try

 Although V40 and V35 should be supported once the tool is stable enough cause the unlock guide is the same but I didn't have time to download the firmware one by one to get their abl lol.
 Thanks for reading.